jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 ![Applying a line-of-code breakpoint in Chrome developer tools](/images/blog/dev-tools-break-point.png)

 There are actually different types of breakpoints, the most common is the line-of-code breakpoint which we are using but it's worth knowing [the different types](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints#overview) so you can pick the one which best fits your use case.
-Once you have placed your line-of-code breakpoint to pause code execution we need to actually trigger the method we have applied the breakpoint to.
+Once you have placed your line-of-code breakpoint to pause code execution we need to actually trigger the method.
 We already know that the `connectedCallback` method is run once a component is inserted to the DOM.
 Given this, a page refresh should do the trick.

 After you've refreshed the page you'll see that execution has paused.

 ![Debugger mode executed in Chrome developer tools](/images/blog/dev-tools-debugger-mode.png)

 You can go ahead and step through the code, executing each line.
 Once the developer tools are paused in debugger mode you’ll also be able to see some really useful things about the code you’re inspecting such as checking where a function you’ve invoked sits within the call stack and also the value of local and global variables defined in the scope panel on the right.

 Now you’ve effectively isolated and ran part of the code, I'd encourage you to repeat this process for other methods and functions in the source code.
 I’d also encourage you to dive a little deeper and to try and break the code in some way.
-For instance, try modifying the HTML for the custom element in some way, or you can even go as far as altering the JavaScript source code.
+For instance, try modifying the markup, or you can even go as far as altering the JavaScript source code.
 By breaking the code this will give you further insight into how it works and functions.

 ### 6. Make comments as you go

-Whilst you are carrying out this debugging process and stepping through the code, make sure you actually write comments as you go.
+Whilst you are carrying out this debugging process and stepping through the code, make sure you write comments as you go.
 The act of actually writing comments will help to further cement your understanding of how the code works.
 Plus, if there is a considerable amount of code for you to work through, having comments will make it much easier for you to conceptualise what you’re learning and also jog your memory if you come back to a particular snippet of code after some time away.
 If it helps to actually print out the code and write comments beside each line then I’d encourage you to do so.

 ### 7. Run the tests (if they exist)